Skip to main content

 • They also help to improve transcription with brand names and provide suggested questions in the analysis grid

-• At a minimum we strongly recommend providing a description of your project and any other requirements you have in the project description.
+• We strongly recommend providing a description of your project and any other requirements you have in the project description.

-• This can drastically improve performance when answering questions or summarising themes (read more about this here)
+• This can drastically improve performance when answering questions or summarizing themes.

 Uploading research material